-Bahiram Pawar, a beneficiary farmer from Jowhar, says, “I have about six acres of farmland, and I grow rice, ragi and little millets, thanks to the assured water supply through the solar water pumps.
+Baliram Pawar, a beneficiary farmer from Karoli-Mokhada, says, “I have about six acres of farmland, and I grow rice, ragi and little millets, thanks to the assured water supply through the solar water pumps.
 I use drip irrigation, mulching and other progressive farming techniques to improve the yield.”

 “Apart from solar water pumps, the NGO has helped to build barrages for water conservation and promote floriculture in the region,” he says, adding that such steps have helped double the income for the farmers.

 Nitesh claims that the ‘lift water’ irrigation system has benefited 269 farmers covering 215 acres of land under irrigation.
 “Seventy-six other farmers are using a grid-based irrigation system,” he says.

 Explaining the water conservation initiatives, he says that a study conducted by the Centre for Technology Alternatives for Rural Areas (CTARA) of IIT Bombay and commissioned by Siemens India Ltd and AROEHAN, revealed the various types of water scarcity in the Mokhada Block.